mfornace/nupack-docs-dev/sources/design.md

 !!!
 Note
-    Nucleotides that are base-paired in the target structure of an on-target complex are automatically assigned to satisfy a complementarity constraint.
+    Nucleotides that are base-paired in the target structure of an on-target complex are automatically assigned a complementarity constraint.

 By default, complementary sequences are required to have Watson-Crick base-pairing (A$\cdot$U or C$\cdot$G for RNA, A$\cdot$T or C$\cdot$G for DNA).
 To permit wobble mutations for RNA (G$\cdot$U) globally throughout a design, use the `wobble_mutations` [job option](design.md#job-options).
 Alternatively, wobble mutations can be allowed for individual complementarity constraints (keyword `wobble_mutations`, default: `False`):